Alvin-Capello/portfolio-template/README.md

 # portfolio-template
-A simply template for a possible future portfolio
+A simple responsive template for a possible future portfolio that I might use.
+The layout changes based on the size of the viewing screen.